 - No, restraining orders are tried before a Superior Court judge in New Jersey Family Court.

 They took my guns based on domestic violence allegations.
 Can I get them back?

-- Will a restraining order show up in a background check?
+Will a restraining order show up on a background check?

 - It could.
-Although it is civil in nature, the fact that you are fingerprinted and placed in a domestic violence database means there is a record of it which could be accessed by prospective employers.
+Although it is civil in nature, the fact that you are fingerprinted and placed in a domestic violence database means there is a record of it, which could be accessed by prospective employers.
 Also, an arrest or conviction for violating a temporary or final restraining order will show up on a background check (known as a criminal case history or “CCH” in New Jersey).

 - The final restraining order hearing is usually scheduled within 10 days.

-- Will the restraining order effect custody or pick up and drop off of my children?
+Will the restraining order affect child custody or pick up and drop off of my children?

 - Yes, it could.
 Usually the judge will indicate in the TRO and FRO any special conditions regarding custody, visitation, and pick up and drop off of minor children.